 Djinn / Genie

-In popular western culture, Djinns are often seen as spirits entrapped inside an old lamp by the evil sorcerer, which when rubbed a djinn appears out of them.
+In popular western culture, Djinns are often seen as spirits entrapped inside an old lamp by the evil sorcerer, who, when rubbed, a djinn appears outside of them.
 Traditionally, it is said that the great and wise King Solomon shut misbehaving Djinn in lead-stopper bottles and threw them into the sea.
 This description comes from the western translation of the book One Thousand and One Nights.
-When someone rubs the lamp three times the Jinni inside will appear and obey the one who set it free by granting three wishes.
+When someone rubs the lamp three times, the Jinni inside will appear and obey the one who set it free by granting three wishes.
 However, in the original lore, Djinns are not found inside the brass lamps nor do they grant wishes, contrary to popular belief.

 Mythical Creature of Bahamut